 Uranus and Neptune, the so-called ice giants, are the only major planets in our solar system that aren't easily visible to the unaided eye.
-If you already know what these planets look like, and just need charts to find them, skip to the bottom of this article.
+If you already know what these planets look like and just need charts to find them, skip to the bottom of this article on finding these ice giants.
 But if you've never seen Uranus or Neptune before, it's helpful to know how they were discovered in the first place.
 Every time you set out to find a new celestial object, you are in some sense reliving the original discovery.

 The Discovery of Uranus

-Herschel had, in fact, stumbled upon the discovery Uranus — the first new planet discovered throughout all of human history.
+Herschel had, in fact, stumbled upon the discovery Uranus — the first new planet discovered throughout all of human history and one of the now-known ice giants.
 Locating this ice giant was the most revolutionary discovery since Galileo spotted the moons of Jupiter 170 years earlier.
 Herschel became an instant celebrity and won a stipend from the King of England that allowed him to become a full-time astronomer.

 How to Observe Uranus